huggingface/blog/opinion-classification-with-kili-and-huggingface-autotrain.md

 Understanding your users’ needs is crucial in any user-related business.
 But it also requires a lot of hard work and analysis, which is quite expensive.
 Why not leverage machine learning then?
 With much less coding by using Auto ML.

-In this article, we will leverage [HuggingFace](https://huggingface.co/) and [Kili](https://kili.com/) to build an active learning pipeline for text classification.
+In this article, we will leverage [HuggingFace AutoTrain](https://huggingface.co/autotrain) and [Kili](https://kili.com/) to build an active learning pipeline for text classification.
+Kili is an easy-to-use data annotation platform for machine learning.
 Active learning is a process in which you add labeled data to the data set and then retrain a model iteratively.
 Therefore, it is endless and requires humans to label the data.

-We will build our pipeline by using user reviews of Medium from the Google Play Store.
+As a concrete example use case for this article, we will build our pipeline by using user reviews of Medium from the Google Play Store.
 After that, we are going to categorize the reviews with the pipeline we built.
 Finally, we will apply sentiment analysis to the classified reviews.
 Then we will analyze the results, understanding the users’ needs and satisfaction will be much easier.

-## Why Analyze User Reviews?

-Especially when you try to add new features or make changes to a product, it is important to know your customer base.
-People like to interact with the brand.
-And this interaction is a very valuable source of insight into the approach you take to develop your product.

-When you try to find out if your feature or change works, you’ll want to analyze this interaction.
-This is already done when users rate your application or when you hand out polls.
-But most of the time, this is not a clear indicator of what you’re lacking or fine.

-Analyzing the feedback of your users or customers is vital, but it is almost impossible to analyze thousands of tweets or reviews by hand.
-This is why we use machine learning, to ease our burden.

 ## AutoTrain with HuggingFace

 Automated machine learning is a term for automating a machine learning pipeline.
 It also includes data cleaning, model selection, and hyper-parameter optimization too.
 We can use HuggingFace’s [transformers](https://huggingface.co/docs/transformers/model_doc/auto) for automated hyper-parameter searching.
 Hyper-parameter optimization is a really difficult and time-consuming process.

-We can build our pipeline by using transformers and other powerful APIs, it is also possible to fully automate our pipeline with [AutoTrain](https://huggingface.co/autonlp).
-AutoTrain is a framework created by Hugging Face that is built on many powerful APIs like transformers, [datasets](https://github.com/huggingface/datasets) and [inference-api](https://huggingface.co/docs/transformers/main_classes/trainer).
+While we can build our pipeline ourselves by using transformers and other powerful APIs, it is also possible to fully automate this with [AutoTrain](https://huggingface.co/autotrain).
+AutoTrain is built on many powerful APIs like transformers, [datasets](https://github.com/huggingface/datasets) and [inference-api](https://huggingface.co/docs/transformers/main_classes/trainer).

 Cleaning the data, model selection, and hyper-parameter optimization steps are all fully automated in AutoTrain.
 One can fully utilize this framework to build production-ready SOTA transformer models for a specific task.
 Currently, AutoTrain supports binary and multi-label text classification, token classification, extractive question answering, text summarization, and text scoring.
 It also supports many languages like English, German, French, Spanish, Finnish, Swedish, Hindi, Dutch, and [more](https://huggingface.co/docs/autonlp/supported_languages.html).
 If your language is not supported by AutoTrain, it is also possible to use custom models with custom tokenizers.